3 Essential Ingredients of a Meaningful Conversation

 Being direct in conversation is one way to deal with the unsaid.
 You can bring it up – get it out in the open.
-However, it is also possible to accept that what you know and feel in your heart is true, have empathy for that situation, and not address it head on.
+However, it is also possible to accept that what you know and feel in your heart is true, have empathy for that situation, and not address it head-on.
 Simply sitting quietly in the same room with the bereaved may mean more than a discussion about loss.
-Trust your gut.“From equivocation to consideration, from persuasion to in-group consolidation, from threat to thrall, implicit communication plays an important role not only in diplomacy, but in everyday communication.
+Trust your gut.“From equivocation to consideration, from persuasion to in-group consolidation, from the threat to thrall, implicit communication plays an important role not only in diplomacy but in everyday communication.
 We have a choice either to master the unsaid or to be mastered by it.
 Biljana Scott, in article in The Guardian about poetry, politics and what is unsaid being powerful.)

 My dad used to love to play Devil’s Advocate at the dinner table just to get a rise out of us kids.
 That certainly helped me to shape my own views about life, but it wasn’t always fun.
 Sometimes we got our feelings hurt.
 The answer was to find something to laugh about.
 My dad always knew when to do that.
 Today, when I have a difficult discussion with a family member, I look for the opportunity to inject humor to create a space for us to find a way to leave the conflict and ease into a better place, even if only temporarily.